arrow-kt/arrow-website/content/docs/learn/typed-errors/working-with-typed-errors.md

 ## Recovering from typed errors

-When working with values or functions that can result in a typed error we often need to _recover_ to be able to provide, or calculate, fallback values.
+When working with values or functions that can result in a typed error, we often need to _recover_ to provide or calculate fallback values.
-To demonstrate some ways we can _recover_ from _logical failures_ let's define a simple function that returns our `User` in case the `id > 0`, otherwise it returns `UserNotFound`.
+To demonstrate how we can _recover_ from _logical failures_, let's define a simple function that returns our `User` in case the `id > 0`; otherwise it returns `UserNotFound`.

 <!--- INCLUDE
 import arrow.core.Either